peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 You want to find peace _from_ mind.
 You aren’t turning off your brain.
 You can’t suppress the mind or force it to do anything.
 If I say, “Don’t think of a white elephant,” you’ll think of a white elephant.
 Instead, you want to develop tools so your mind can be peaceful on its own.
 Then, stress will go away naturally.

-How do you do that?
-How do you end up with a more peaceful mind?

-**Peace is happiness at rest.**

 Here’s a phrase I like: “Peace is happiness at rest; happiness is peace in motion.”
 Someone who’s peaceful at rest will end up happy when they do an activity.
 While a happy person sitting idle will be peaceful.
 The ultimate goal is not _happiness_, even though we use that term a lot.
 The goal is _peace_.

 So the question becomes: How do you get to peace?